Killer whales are among the fastest swimming marine mammals.

-In the eastern North Pacific, resident killer whales usually make three or four 15-second dives and then a dive that lasts about 3 to 4 minutes, repeating this pattern.
+In a study done in the eastern North Pacific, resident killer whales repeated a pattern, usually making three or four 15 second dives followed by a dive that lasted about 3-4 minutes.

-Average dive duration for North Pacific resident killer whales is approximately 2.3 minutes.
+In another study, average dive duration for North Pacific resident killer whales was approximately 2.3 minutes.

 North Pacific fish-eating resident adult male killer whales dive more often and deeper than adult females.